amitdialpad/comments-demo-interaction/README.md

-# comments-demo-interaction
-This prototype is a demo for the on-tap &amp; swipe up interaction for the comments block on mobile-web.
-On web desktop, the block appears on the right.
+This is the HTML prototype for the responsive version of the new call summary page without the excerpts tab.